ddotta/awesome-polars/README.md

 - [Polars: The Next Big Python Data Science Library... written in Rust?](https://www.youtube.com/watch?v=VHqn7ufiilE) - A short video tutorial to get started coding with Polars by [\@RobMulla](https://github.com/RobMulla).
 - [The Last Polars Dataframe vs. Pandas Dataframe Video You Should Ever See](https://www.youtube.com/watch?v=4oZiah1R6L8) - A video that compares Polars and Pandas data frames.
 - [The Best library for building Data Pipelines...](https://www.youtube.com/watch?v=mi9f9zOaqM8) - A video that compares Pandas, Spark and Polars for working with data in Python by [\@RobMulla](https://github.com/RobMulla).
+- [Expressive & fast dataframes in Python with polars](https://www.youtube.com/watch?v=8nYEX0E07zc) - A video that reviews some alternatives to Pandas for Python and then demonstrates some Polars features by Juan Luis Cano Rodríguez.

 ## Libraries/Packages/Scripts